STAND. COM. REP. NO. 963

 State of Hawaii

-Your Committee on Energy & Environmental Protection, to which was referred S.B.
-No. 1050, S.D.
-2, entitled:
+Your Committees on Ways and Means and Commerce and Consumer Protection, to which was referred S.B.
+No. 820 entitled:

-As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1050, S.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1050, S.D.
-2, H.D.
-1, and be referred to the Committee on Consumer Protection & Commerce.
+As affirmed by the records of votes of the members of your Committees on Ways and Means and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 820, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
+No. 820, S.D.
+1.